influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withStart(start)
 ```

-Start is the beginning of a time window in UTC.
-Before this time, events for this dependency are ignored.
+"Start is the beginning of a time window in UTC.\nBefore this time, events for this dependency are ignored.\nFormat is hh:mm:ss."
-Format is hh:mm:ss.

 ### fn filters.time.withStop